lukemellorlw/RobotWarsVisualiser/README.md

 ## License

-This project is private and not licensed for public use.
+MIT License - feel free to use this project for learning and experimentation.